..1 Winter solstice - First day of winter

 Aug 6, 2012

-I listened to George Noory on Coast to Coast as he covered the landing of Curiosity on Mars.
+I listened to George Noory on Coast to Coast cover the landing of Curiosity on Mars.
 Curiosity is the most complex rover yet.
 It is powered by nuclear energy and has 17 cameras.
 It is in the Gale Crater and will make its way toward Mount Sharp at the crater's center.
-The Coast to Coast people anticipate fossils from a time when Mars was warmer and wetter.
+Coast to Coast people anticipate fossils from a time when Mars was warmer and wetter.

-Curiosity will travel 12 miles in 2 years, analyzing soil and looking for a habitable environment.
-It will look for water, organic molecules & energy sources: requirements for life.
+Curiosity will analyze soil and look for a habitable environment.
+It will look for water, organic molecules & energy sources.
+Requirements for life!
 The rover is controlled by NASA's Jet Propulsion Laboratory.

 It is inevitable that men will walk on Mars.
-I wonder about those who will make that trip.
+I wonder about those who will make the trip.
 They will be special people whose whole existence is geared to that purpose.
-Our psychology evolved on Earth for the purpose of survival here.
-We are not prepared by nature to spend 18 months in a cramped capsule away from home.
+Our bodies and minds evolved for the purpose of surviving on Earth.
+We are not prepared by nature to spend 18 months in a cramped capsule far from home.
 There will be bone loss and danger from cosmic rays.
 There may be psychological problems.
 Astronauts will watch as Earth shrinks to become a dim light in the darkness.
-The Apollo astronauts did not have that problem.
-From the moon, Earth retained its identity even though Buzz Aldrin held his thumb up and completely covered it.
+The Apollo astronauts did not have these problems.
+From the moon, Earth retained its identity even though Buzz Aldrin held up his thumb and completely covered it.
 The first man on Mars will be a hero!
 He will travel the world, lead parades and appear on television in every country.
-When it is over, he will seek privacy, shunning the public the rest of his days.
-After some years, there will be weirdos claiming that men never went to Mars.
+When it is over, he will seek privacy, shunning the public the rest of his life.
+After some years, weirdos will claim men never went to Mars.

 When I got into astronomy, Mars was little more than a light in the night sky.
 Now, it is a real place with geography and geology.
 Astrobiologists maintain that water once flowed and fossilized microbes await discovery.
 There was that meteorite in the 1990s supposedly from Mars and containing fossils that turned out to be bogus.
 Imaginations run wild!
 The movie 2001: A Space Odyssey forecasted routine travel to the moon by 2001.
-Instead, that year is remembered for the 9/11 attacks.
+Instead, we remember that year for the 9/11 attacks.
 When Carl Sagan did Cosmos in 1980, I thought men would be on Mars in my lifetime.
 Now, I doubt it.
 I question the benefits of going to the planets.
-It is rough enough going through airports here on earth.
-We can breathe on earth.
+It is rough enough going through airports here on Earth.
+At least, we can breathe on Earth.
 We cannot breathe on Mars.
-(Not to mention the extreme cold).

 The problems involved in going to Mars are great.
 It will not be like going to the moon.
 The moon is next door, a mere 240,000 miles away.
 There will be men die trying to get to Mars.
-I can see both sides.
-Man has already started reaching for Mars and will not be satisfied until he gets there regardless of the cost.
-The idea of terraforming Mars is science fiction.
+I see both sides.
+Man has already started reaching for Mars and will not be satisfied until he gets there.
+The idea of terraforming Mars is fantasy.

-Indeed, there may have been water on Mars in the past.
+Maybe there has been water on Mars in the past.
 If so, Percival Lowell was given a bum rap.
 The riverbeds may be his canals.
-Lowell's error was in thinking they were dug by Martians.
-Geniuses have their areas of genius and fail miserably outside those areas.
+Lowell's error was thinking they were dug by Martians.
+Geniuses have their areas of genius and fail outside those areas.
 William Herschel, the father of stellar astronomy, thought people lived on the sun.

 29 BACK FROM BOLIVIA